 This is my first post in this series.

 This month, I researched and implemented a distributed tracing system for our team’s microservices (over 20 services).
 This is a huge topic that I wish I would write a separate blog.
 But in my two cents, if you are doing microservice stuff, your infrastructure needs a distributed tracing system.
 OpenCensus is a good start.

 2. Scaling Instagram Infrastructure Talk

 A wonderful speech from Instagram engineers has shown the evolution of Instagram infrastructure for many years.
-Two main points from the speed are:
+Two main points from the speech are:

-- The systematic way Instagram engineers try to think and solve problems.
+- The systematic way that Instagram engineers try to think and solve problems.
 Every time they see a problem, they use concrete data to understand and fix issues.
 In case the system doesn’t produce enough data points, they build tools and collect necessary metrics.
-This is a valuable approach rather than struggle to brute-force all solutions space/guessing/… you named it.
+This is a good approach rather than just struggle to brute-force all solutions space/guessing/… You named it.

 3. JVM Intrinsic function

 While doing some Java kinds of stuff, I come to this link.
-It is amazing because working with Java for a long time; I don’t know some classes such as Big Integer has a different implementation that using Assembly behind for optimization.
+It is amazing because working with Java for a long time; I don’t know some classes such as Big Integer has a different implementation which uses Assembly behind for optimization.

 Those functions have a special name intrinsic function.
 I admired the guy who asked this question because he tries to implement BigInteger on his own (by copy Java’s source code) but he cannot get the same performance.
 I didn’t think about this before.

 4. Algorithms behind Modern Storage Systems

 An interesting talk with a very clear voice about modern storage system approaches including Log-Structured Merge-Tree, B-Tree, and Read-Update-Memory triangle.